joebuhlig/Jekyll-Podcast-Feed/README.md

 # Example Post YAML

 You can choose to include a specific GUID on a podcast episode by including the "podcast_guid" setting for the post.
 This is helpful when migrating from a different hosting service.
 This is what allowed me to move mine from WordPress to Jekyll.
+It's not required and I usually leave it off.

     title:  "Episode Title Goes Here"
     date:   2015-10-20